perlinm/qLDPC/README.md

   howpublished = {\url{https://github.com/perlinm/qLDPC}},
 }
 ```
-This may require adding `\usepackage{url}` to your LaTeX header.
+This may require adding `\usepackage{url}` to your LaTeX file header.
 Alternatively, you can cite
 ```
 Michael A. Perlin. qLDPC. https://github.com/perlinm/qLDPC, 2023.
 ```